Pierre Clemens (artist): Biography

 Having chosen an artistic path at an early age, Pierre Clemens began drawing in his teens before studying at the Brussels Academy of Fine Arts (Drawing studio 1992–1996).
 Parallel to his training, he became interested in video and produced a series of works in this medium.

 In 1995, during an Erasmus stay at the School of Fine Arts in Athens, Greece, he came across a series of architectural plans dating from the 1950s-1960s that were being thrown away.
 For him, they became a source of intense research in the form of a palimpsest linked to the theme of landscape as an object of thought and a vector for experimentation.
 This ongoing research has been summarized in a book that covers 25 years of artistic disciplines.

 Exhibitions

 His first solo exhibition took place in Brussels in 1996 (Maison de l'art actuel des Chartreux - MAAC), followed by other exhibitions in Belgium and abroad : Center Georges Pompidou, Paris France 1994, Créer d'après la ville; Free Space, NICC, Antwerp Belgium 1999; Galerie B-312, Montreal Canada 2000; Videoformes 2009, Clermond-Ferrand, France; Last day of magic, Venice Biennale Official Off, Italy, 2009; Aperture, GNF Gallery, Brussels, Belgium 2019; etc.

 Alongside his artistic activities, he was an assistant at La Cambre ENSAV in live model drawing from 2005 to 2011.

 In 2000, he was awarded the International Art Price by the City of Tournai, Belgium.

+Unsculpted serie

+In 2023, Pierre Clemens introduced a major new series in his work, entitled "Unsculpted."
+This body of work marks a shift toward virtual sculpture or imaginary photographic sculpture, moving the creative process from physical materiality to digital immateriality.